-One of our all-time favorite companies for wedding photos (they have beautifully designed calendars, custom photo books with linen covers, and other great giftables, too) Artifact Uprising has some beautiful framing options.
-Our favorite are their new float frames whose brass bolts and modern design would be the perfect way to frame your most treasured wedding photo.
-Choose their largest size (42x30”) and have a photo of your wedding venue printed and put somewhere central as a statement piece.
-(Float frames, starting at $65, Artifact Uprising)
+One of our all-time favorite companies for wedding photos (they have beautifully designed calendars, custom photo books with linen covers, and other great giftables too) Artifact Uprising has some beautiful framing options.
+We like their new float frames whose brass bolts and modern design would be the perfect way to frame your most treasured wedding photo.
+Choose their largest size (42 x 30”) and have a photo of your wedding venue printed and put somewhere central as a statement piece.

 Framebridge is also a snap, and they have tons of frames and matting options.
 Our favorite frames are the Cairo (a burl wood frame) and the Carson (a clean gold frame).
-They also provide a free Designer's Choice option—customers can work with a team of trained designers to select the perfect frame and treatment for their artwork (especially helpful when you're sick of making decisions post-wedding planning!). ("Cairo" and "Carson" frames, both starting at $39, Framebridge)
+They also provide a free Designer's Choice option—customers can work with a team of trained designers to select the perfect frame and treatment for their artwork (especially helpful when you're sick of making decisions post-wedding planning!).

 This company has an interesting origin story.
 It started as a frame shop in NYC in 1986, and the founders created Frameology in 2015 as they couldn’t find quite the right frames online anywhere else.
-Their frames are perfect for more traditional options and great for gifting to parents and other relatives, too.
+Their frames are just right for more traditional options and great for gifting to parents and other relatives as well.

 Framed & Matted is the perfect solution for you, especially if you're new to framing and need an easy and foolproof way to get art on your wall without any hassle.
 What's especially helpful is that not only are you walked through every part of the process with options (frame color and size, matting color and size, etc.) they also have an option to "view in room" so you can see how big the piece is and how it will look on an actual wall in a virtual room so there aren't any surprises when your framed art arrives.